 - 2 tbsp cilantro leaves, chopped

-- Working in batches, drop by spoonfuls into at least 3 inches of oil heated to 350°F until cooked through, about 2-3 minutes.
-Turn while cooking to brown all sides.
+- Working in batches, fry hush puppies in at least 3 inches of oil heated to 350°F until cooked through, about 2-3 minutes, turning once while cooking to brown both sides.

-- Bake at 350°F until golden and inside is cooked through, about 8 minutes.
+- Bake at 350°F until golden and insides are cooked through, about 8 minutes.

 For the Tartar Sauce: